 The Latest report covers the period from Mid-May 2019 to Mid-May 2020.
 This period covers the first 7 weeks of when England were in full Lockdown, due to COVID-19.
 This caused unprecedented disruption to everyone's lives and had an unprecedented impact on engagement in sport and physical activity.
 With such impact on activity levels Sport England have produced a second report, Coronavirus report, which specifically covers what people did during the period Mid-March - Mid-May 2020.

 The Active Lives Adult Survey breaks down the activity levels across the country, down to Unitary Authority level, and also provides data on the types of activity people take part in.
 The survey provides information on Volunteering levels, and information on how sport and physical activity also impacts on mental wellbeing and loneliness.

-- Wesport have seen a very slight decline in the number of active people in the last 12 months from 68.8% to 68.4%, Approx 3,300 people.
-Which is balanced by a similar decrease in those who are inactive.
-But there is no significant change.
+- Wesport have seen an increase in the number of active people in the last 12 months from 67.8% to 68.5%, Approx 9,200 people.
+There has also been a slight increase in those who are Inactive, from 20.3% to 20.7%.
+But overall there is no significant change.

-- Bristol and South Gloucestershire have had slight increases to the number who are active, up by approx. 4,000 people.
+- Bristol and North Somerset have had increases to the number who are active, approx. 3,400 and 6,000 people respectively.

-- Although England have seen a significant decrease in volunteering, Wesport has seen an increase, from 13.1% to 14.3%, approx. 12,000 more people volunteering at least twice in the last 12 months
+- Although England have seen a decrease in volunteering, Wesport has seen an increase, from 14.2% to 14.7%, approx. 5,500 more people volunteering at least twice in the last 12 months.

 A table for the latest data can be found here